 Fossil Pit – Find ancient treasures, including shark’s teeth and coral, from a time long before the colonists arrived.

-Roanoke Island Adventure Museum – The Adventure Museum features highly interactive, multi-sensory, hands-on exhibits that are fun for the entire family.
+Roanoke Island Adventure Museum – The Adventure Museum features more than 400 years of Outer Banks history with highly interactive, multi-sensory, hands-on exhibits that are fun for the entire family.

-Film Theater – The film The Legend of Two-Path is shown several times a day in the 242-seat Film Theater.
-It tells the Native Americans’ perspective of how the arrival of the colonists changed their lives.
+Film Theater – The film The Legend of Two-Path tells the Native Americans’ perspective of how the arrival of the colonists changed their lives.
+The film is shown every hour on the hour from 10 a.m. to 4 p.m. in the Film Theater.

-The Museum Store – During your visit, don't miss a chance to visit The Museum Store at Roanoke Island Festival Park.
-The only Outer Banks shop of its kind, it features historical gifts, collectibles, jewelry, 16th-century games, toys, snacks, books, clothing and more.
+The Museum Store – During your visit, find a special treasure at the Museum Stores.
+The only Outer Banks shop of its kind, it features historical gifts, collectibles, jewelry, 16th-century games, toys, snacks, books, clothing locally made items and more.

 Boardwalks and Grounds – Enjoy wildlife in a natural setting while walking the boardwalk that runs throughout the park.
 Along the landscaped walks, native shrubs and flowers thrive in the sound and marsh.